 You may think your public persona is your brand.
-It certainly is the visual part to what your brand stands for.
+It certainly is the visual part of what your brand stands for.
 On the other hand, what has molded your brand are the relationships you’ve developed while creating it.
-If you are at a point in your business development in which you really want to make a larger impact about who you are then you must become aware of these relationships that help mold who we are.
+If you are at a point in your business development in which you really want to make a larger impact on who you are then you must become aware of these relationships that help mold who we are.
 There are several types of relationships to have in order to build your personal brand.

 Relationships that build your personal brand

 Using your competition to acknowledge how different you are to them rather than how worse they are to you is always the best course of action.
 In my opinion, it’s just sleazy to bad mouth your competition.
 Maybe that’s just me and what I advocate as a brand.
 I love the work of many photographs and gain a ton of inspiration from them; Sue Bryce